Shō (instrument)

 The instrument's sound is said to imitate the call of a phoenix, and it is for this reason that the two silent pipes of the shō are kept—as an aesthetic element, making two symmetrical "wings".
 Similar to the Chinese sheng, the pipes are tuned carefully with a drop of a dense resinous wax preparation containing fine lead shot.
 As (breath) moisture collected in the shōs pipes prevents it from sounding, performers can be seen warming the instrument over a small charcoal brazier or electric burner when they are not playing.
 The instrument produces sound when the player's breath is inhaled or exhaled, allowing long periods of uninterrupted play.
 The shō is one of the three primary woodwind instruments used in gagaku, Japan's imperial court music.
 Its traditional playing technique in gagaku involves the use of tone clusters called aitake (合竹), which move gradually from one to the other, providing accompaniment to the melody.

-A larger size of shō, called u (derived from the Chinese yu), is little used, although some performers, such as Hiromi Yoshida and Ko Ishikawa, began to revive it in the late 20th century.
+A larger size of shō, called u (derived from the Chinese yu), is not widely used, although some performers, such as Hiromi Yoshida and Ko Ishikawa, began to revive it in the late 20th century.

+Materials and Construction

+The shō consists of 17 bamboo pipes of varying lengths, traditionally made from thin-walled natural bamboo selected for uniformity and resonance.These pipes are mounted vertically into a cup-shaped wooden wind chamber (*fukube*), which is often carved from lightweight wood and coated with layers of urushi (Japanese lacquer) for airtightness and durability.

+Each sounding pipe is fitted with a free metal reed, typically made from a copper-based alloy and coated with lacquer.
+The reeds are secured using a heated mixture of beeswax and pine resin, creating an airtight and adjustable seal.

+A silver or silver-plated mouthpiece is attached to the side of the wind chamber, and a decorative metal ring holds the bamboo pipes in place.
+Of the 17 pipes, 15 produce sound, while 2 remain silent, retained for symmetry and symbolic representation of the phoenix's wings.

+Crafting and Tuning Process

+Shō construction is carried out by highly specialized artisans using traditional handcrafting techniques.
+Each reed is individually fitted into the bamboo pipe with a pliable wax-resin mixture, and proper alignment is crucial to allow the reed to vibrate freely during inhalation and exhalation.

+Tuning is achieved by applying small amounts of a dense wax-lead mixture directly onto the reed, adjusting pitch by altering the reed’s mass.
+Makers test each pipe’s tone and carefully scrape or add tuning material until it produces the desired note, allowing for precise micro-adjustments.